cdancette/vqa-cp-leaderboard/README.rst

 VQA-CP v2
 ***********

-In grey are highlighted best results on architectures without pre-training.
+In bold are highlighted best results on architectures without pre-training.

 +-----------------+----------------------+-------------------------+-----------+------------+------------+------------+------------+
 |      Name       |      Base Arch.      |       Conference        |    All    |   Yes/No   |  Numbers   |   Other    | Validation |